 Step 2: Downloading the Backup File to Your Cloudways Server

-You can transfer the backup file to your Cloudways servers by using ‘wget’ or ‘scp’ command.
-In this tutorial we are using wget to transfer the backup.
+You can transfer the backup file to your Cloudways servers by using the wget or scp command.
+In this guide, we are using wget to transfer the backup.

 tar -xzf backup.tar.gz